-Rhode Island's old industrial buildings are frequently the site of ground contamination, making them more difficult to use.
+Rhode Island's old industrial buildings and structures are frequently the site of ground contamination, making them more difficult to use.
 Developing and implementing effective and appropriate measures to remediate such "brownfields" are successful re-use of these sites.

-Agricultural buildings and farms
+• Agricultural buildings and farms

 Farming has been a tremendously formative influence on the Rhode Island landscape and it remains so, despite the precipitous decline in active farmland in the last half of the twentieth century.
 Although the numbers of Rhode Islanders who farm for a living are few, their numbers are growing as is the amount of land they have in cultivation.
 Between 1960 and 2000, 50% of the state's active farmland was lost, mostly to suburban development.
-Between 2002 and 2007 the US agriculture census reported the number of Rhode Island farms grew 42% to 1,219 and the land in farms totaled 67,819 acres, an increase of 11%.
-As of 2012, farms numbered 1,243 for an increase of 2%, with total farmland up 3% to 69,589.
 Nursery stock, firewood, and turf are the state's principal agricultural products; there are some dairy and poultry farms, orchards, and apiaries.
 Rhode Islanders' interest in sustaining local agriculture is increasing, as well, as evidenced by the growing number of community-supported agriculture farms and by land trusts incorporating agriculture into their plans.